Main Second Level Navigation

 You’ll collaborate with learners from varied backgrounds who are passionate about improving health.
 You’ll learn from peers and mentors in industry and healthcare through feedback and support rather than lectures and exams.

-Designed to be flexible, an Individual Development Plan will help you identify opportunities to build the skills that facilitate your personal and professional goals throughout the 8.0 FCE*, two-year graduate program.
+Throughout the program, you’ll have an Individual Development Plan to help you identify opportunities to build the skills that facilitate your personal and professional goals.
+Co-curricular activities will allow you to tackle real-world challenges while building your networks and skills.

 Curriculum